NordicSemiconductor/pc-ble-driver/Installation.md

 ---

 ## Flashing connectivity HEX files

+[Go to install tools](#Installing-tools) if the nRF5x Command-Line Tools have not been installed yet.

 To use this library you will need to flash the connectivity firmware on a nRF5x IC